michal3pol/Computer-Programming-Classes/README.md

 ### 4. Tamagotchi - 4rd semester
 This project is a tamagotchi game with some modifications and extra features.
 It's been made in QT Creator framework.
-Full specification available in the folder.
+Full specification in Polish available [here](https://github.com/michal3pol/Computer-Programming-Classes/blob/main/sem4_tamagotchi/Pelna_Dokumentacja_Tamagotchi_PL.pdf).
+To see more details open the folder.